Pitchstone-Development-Group/Pitchstone-Editor/README.md

 ## Libraries Used

-This software uses the Vulkan API, hosted outside the repo via the Vulkan SDK
+This software uses the Vulkan API, hosted outside the repo

-SDL2 is under the [zlib license](https://www.libsdl.org/license.php), hosted outside the repo via the Vulkan SDK
+SDL2 is under the [zlib license](https://www.libsdl.org/license.php), hosted outside the repo

+Dear ImGui is under the [MIT License](https://github.com/ocornut/imgui/blob/master/LICENSE.txt), stored in the include section of the repository

 ## Building Instructions